 Before joining KSU, Dr. Gibson was the Research Director for the National Registry of Emergency Medical Technicians (NREMT).
 While with the NREMT, he conducted a number of research projects drawing upon survey research methods and qualitatively-focused methods including focus groups, nominal groups, ethnography, and key informant interviews.
 Dr. Gibson is a member of the American Association for Public Opinion Research.
 Dr. Gibson's research areas are survey research, gender, prosocial behaviors (heroism, altruism), social psychological pharmacology and school shootings.

-Tim Rose is a Doctoral Candidate in the Department of Sociology and joined the SRL team in the Fall of 2014, after having served as a telephone interviewer on several survey projects.
+Tim Rose, MA is a Doctoral Candidate in the Department of Sociology and joined the SRL team in the Fall of 2014, after having served as a telephone interviewer on several survey projects.
 Tim now serves as Senior Programmer for the Online Division of the SRL and has developed a variety of survey instruments, with a specialty in social psychological surveys.
 He has also served as project leader on a variety of non-academic projects, including organizational climate studies, and has begun designing climate instruments for organizations within Kent State University.
 Tim is currently engaged in researching the impact of natural resource extraction on rural communities.

-Rusty Schnellinger is a Doctoral Candidate in the Department of Sociology, joining the SRL team in 2015.
+Rusty Schnellinger, MA is a Doctoral Candidate in the Department of Sociology, joining the SRL team in 2015.
 His responsibilities include programming, fielding, and analysis of both web-based and telephone surveys, as well as playing a key role in responding to RFPs.
 Rusty is fluent in multiple survey questionnaire authoring platforms and several statistical software packages.
 Since 2015, he has programmed and fielded a variety of assessment surveys for both academic and non-academic SRL clients.
 His own research focuses on substance use, crime and criminal justice policy, and research methodology.
 Along with Bengt George, Tim Rose, and Nicole Perrone, Rusty serves on the Graduate Survey Research Council (GSRS), a group dedicated to advising KSU graduate students on instrument design and data collection.
 Rusty is an active member of both the American Association of Public Opinion Researchers and the American Society of Criminology.

 Tyler (Christian) Rudawsky is a Kent State graduate with a degree in Teaching English as a Second Language.
 Prior to joining the SRL team, he instructed non-Native speakers at Kent and Youngstown State Universities, Heinrich Zille Middle School in Dresden, Germany, and Britannica School in Lyubertsy, Russia.
 Christian has also advised as a freeland editor for institutions including the American Council of Engineering Companies, the Hampton Roads Sanitation District, and the Russian technology company MOECO.
 He currently works as a programmer designing surveys for the SRL and contributes to the HARC, PRAMS, and ELI projects.